David-Durst/embeddedHaskellAetherling/theory/Basic.md

 #### Period Example
 We demonstrate the need for the term period first by showing two examples where a period is the same as a clock, and then showing a nested example where the two are different.

-An operator `SSeq 5 Int -> SSeq 5 Int` accepts and emits 5 ints each clock.
+An operator `SSeq 5 Int -> SSeq 5 Int` accepts and emits 5 ints each period.
 An `SSeq` takes one period.
 Since `Int` is an atomic type, a period is one clock.

 An operator `TSeq 5 1 Int -> TSeq 1 5 Int` accepts ints on five of six periods.
 It accepts nothing on the sixth period.
 Note that these periods can be in any order.
 A period is one clock because `Int` is an atomic type.